waynaali/Single-Cycle-RISC-V/README.md

-🧩 **Module Overview**
+🧩 Module Overview

 The processor is implemented in a modular and hierarchical manner.
-Each SystemVerilog file corresponds to a well-defined functional block in the single-cycle datapath, improving readability, testability, and future extensibility.
+Each SystemVerilog file corresponds to a well-defined functional block in the single-cycle RISC-V datapath, improving readability, testability, and future extensibility.

-### Core Datapath Modules
+🔹 Core Datapath Modules

-- **riscv_single.sv**
+riscv_single.sv
-  Top-level module that instantiates and connects all datapath and control components.
+Top-level module that instantiates and interconnects all datapath and control components.

-- **pc.sv**
+pc.sv
-  Program Counter register.
-Holds the current instruction address and updates every clock cycle.
+Program Counter register that holds the current instruction address and updates every clock cycle.

-- **adder.sv**
+adder.sv
-  Used for PC increment (`PC + 4`) and branch target address calculation.
+Used for PC increment (PC + 4) and branch target address calculation.

-- **instr_mem.sv**
+instr_mem.sv
-  Instruction memory module.
-Fetches instructions using the PC address.
+Instruction memory module that fetches instructions using the PC address.

-- **register_file.sv**
+register_file.sv
-  Implements 32 general-purpose registers (x0–x31).
-Supports two read ports and one write port.
+Implements 32 general-purpose registers (x0–x31) with two read ports and one write port.

-- **data_mem.sv**
+data_mem.sv
-  Data memory module used by `lw` and `sw` instructions.
+Data memory module used by load (lw) and store (sw) instructions.

----

-### Control Path Modules
+🔹 Control Path Modules

-- **control_unit.sv**
+control_unit.sv
 Generates high-level control signals based on the instruction opcode.

-- **main_decoder.sv**
+main_decoder.sv
-  Decodes instruction opcodes and determines datapath behavior.
+Decodes instruction opcodes and determines overall datapath behavior.

-- **Alu_decoder.sv**
+Alu_decoder.sv
-  Decodes function fields (`funct3`, `funct7`) to select the ALU operation.
+Decodes funct3 and funct7 fields to select the appropriate ALU operation.

----

-### Execution & Utility Modules
+🔹 Execution & Utility Modules

-- **ALU.sv**
+ALU.sv
 Performs arithmetic and logical operations such as add, sub, and, or, xor, and set-less-than.

-- **ALUResult.sv**
+ALUResult.sv
-  Stores and forwards the ALU output to later stages of the datapath.
+Holds and forwards the ALU output to later stages of the datapath.

-- **ExtendUnit.sv**
+ExtendUnit.sv
 Generates sign-extended immediates for I, S, B, and J instruction formats.

-- **mux2to1.sv**
+mux2to1.sv
-  2-to-1 multiplexer used throughout the datapath for control-based selection.
+2-to-1 multiplexer used throughout the datapath for control-based signal selection.

-- **result_mux.sv (mux_3to1)**
+result_mux.sv (mux_3to1)
-  Selects the final write-back data (ALU result, memory data, or PC+4).
+Selects the final write-back data (ALU result, memory output, or PC + 4).

----

-### Verification Files
+🔹 Verification Files

-- **testbench.sv**
+testbench.sv
-  SystemVerilog testbench used to verify functional correctness.
+SystemVerilog testbench used to verify functional correctness of the processor.

-- **tb_riscv_single_behav.wcfg**
+tb_riscv_single_behav.wcfg
 Waveform configuration file for simulation visualization.

-- **inst.mem**
+inst.mem
 Memory initialization file containing test instructions.

----

-### Documentation & Results
+📊 Documentation & Results

-- **rsc.jfif**
-  Single-cycle RISC-V architecture block diagram.
+rsc.jfif – Single-cycle RISC-V architecture block diagram

-- **verified.png / verified3.png**
-  Screenshots showing correct control signal behavior.

-- **mysinglecycle.jfif**
+verified.png, verified3.png – Control signal verification screenshots

-  Simulation waveform demonstrating instruction execution.
+mysinglecycle.jfif – Simulation waveform showing instruction execution

-▶️ **How to Run Simulation**
+▶️ How to Run Simulation

-1. Open the project in ModelSim / QuestaSim
+Open the project in ModelSim / QuestaSim

-2. Compile all `.sv` files
+Compile all .sv files

-3. Set `testbench.sv` as the top module
+Set testbench.sv as the top module

-4. Run the simulation
+Run the simulation

-5. Load `tb_riscv_single_behav.wcfg` to view waveforms
+Load tb_riscv_single_behav.wcfg to view waveforms

-If you find this project useful, feel free to star the repository or share it with others who are learning RISC-V.
+⭐ If you find this project useful, feel free to star the repository or share it with others who are learning RISC-V.